-The biorefinery would generate approximately 2,000 pounds per year (or 76 kilograms per month) of hazardous waste (Roach 2008a).
+The biorefinery would generate approximately 2,000 pounds per year (or 76 kilograms per month) of hazardous waste (WLA 2010).
 Potential hazardous waste streams include gasoline, spent solvents, laboratory packs, paint wastes, used oil, waste ethanol, acids, caustics, cleaners, waste lamps, and batteries.
 These wastes would be collected and treated and/or disposed of by licensed hazardous waste facilities near the Biorefinery Project site.
 The hazardous waste disposal contractors identified closest to the Project site are in Dodge City and Wichita, Kansas.
 The hazardous wastes generated by the biorefinery would be picked up monthly and managed at the selected 10-day transfer facility.
 The wastes would then be tested, packaged, labeled, and manifested prior to transport to the selected treatment/disposal facility.
 All hazardous wastes generated by the biorefinery would be treated by incineration or disposal at the selected treatment/disposal facility.
 Kansas hazardous waste generators must comply with K.A.R.
 28-31-4, "Standards for Generators of Hazardous Waste."
 The Kansas Department of Health and Environment provides guidance to Kansas hazardous waste generators (KDHE 2006).
 DOE does not anticipate adverse impacts from the handling, incineration, and/or disposal of hazardous wastes generated by the biorefinery if Abengoa Bioenergy's proposed hazardous waste management practices are implemented.
 The ultimate treatment/disposal facilities associated with the 10-day transfer facilities in Dodge City and Wichita, Kansas, have ample capacity to treat the relatively minor quantities of hazardous waste that would be generated by biorefinery operations.

-Abengoa Bioenergy would burn raw biomass [1,828 dry tons (1,658 dry metric tons per day)], stillage cake [up to 116,550 dry tons (105,730 dry metric tons) per year], thin stillage syrup [25,550 dry tons (23,180 metric tons) per year], and genetically modified organisms in the biorefinery solid biomass boiler.
+Abengoa Bioenergy would burn raw biomass [2,500 dry tons (2,300 dry metric tons per day)], dirt and fines resulting from biomass processing [41,177 tons (37,355 metric tons)], stillage cake [up to 120,450 dry tons (109,270 dry metric tons) per year], thin stillage syrup, wastewater treatment facility sludge, and genetically modified organisms in the biorefinery solid biomass boilers.
 The stillage cake and thin stillage syrup are residues from the enzymatic hydrolysis distillation process.
 The genetically modified organisms would be used in the enzymatic hydrolysis process.
 These organisms would be killed by a heat sterilization process and would be contained in the beer column bottoms.
-The bottoms stream would be dewatered, and the residual solids would be sent to the solid biomass boiler for burning.
-The solid biomass boiler would generate 79,671 tons (72,276 metric tons) per year of ash.
-If lignin was not extracted from the lignin-rich stillage cake (Section 4.6.1.2.5), approximately 1,730 tons (1,570 metric tons) per year of additional ash would be generated by the solid biomass boiler.
+The bottoms stream would be dewatered, and the residual solids would be sent to the solid biomass boilers for burning.
+Based upon review of Abengoa Bioenergy's process plans and prototype process studies, DOE concludes there is negligible risk that viable genetically modified organisms would be released to the environment.
+The solid biomass boilers would generate 121,000 tons (110,000 metric tons) per year of fly ash and 5,500 tons (5,000 metric tons) per year of bottom ash.
+These values are based on lignin not being extracted from the lignin-rich stillage cake (Section 4.6.1.2.5) and they are based on the ash balance with corn stover as the biomass feedstock to the boilers (Bancks 2010c).
+Therefore, these values represent the maximum ash production scenario.